 It is recommended to search the following ABC sites:

-Screen Australia provides audiovisual resources and recommended class activities for addressing specific misinformation topics of drought and water supply.
-The following resources have been identified on the Screen Australia website which address specific misconception issues:
+The National Film and Sound Archive Digital learning resources provides audiovisual resources and recommended class activities for addressing specific misinformation topics of drought and water supply.
+The following resources have been identified on the National Film and Sound Archive website which address specific misconception issues:

 The Australian Bureau of Statistics collects and analyses data for the Australian government and public.
 A range of statistics and information is available on the Australian Bureau of Statistics website covering topics such as:

 - Societal perceptions on water use

 This site can be used to assist teachers to develop resources addressing misinformation issues.
 Topics covered include water use and water use patterns, societal perceptions and views on water use and trends in water use and management in Australia.

 Teachers can use this information to develop their own resources to tackle specific misconception or misinformation issues.
 Useful resources published by the Australian Bureau of Statistics include: